 Vehicle and passenger ferries named Spirit of Tasmania cross Bass Strait daily (sometimes even twice) between Melbourne on the mainland and Devonport in Tasmania.
 It’s a leisurely alternative to flying and a convenient way to bring your own wheels and lots of extra luggage.

 The local authorities have made the most of their town’s attraction with perfectly placed viewing and photography platforms on the Mersey River.
 While taking photos of the Spirit of Tasmania docking, I was amused by the passengers, all waving madly.
 Obviously they were happy to arrive.
 Hopefully this was a sign they were keen to start their holiday.
 Not a sign that seas had been rough, and they were glad to arrive in one piece!

 Latrobe: The House of Anvers

-About 10 minutes from Devonport along the Bass Highway we discovered the small township of Latrobe, home to the House of Anvers.
+About 10 minutes from Devonport along the Bass Highway I discovered the small township of Latrobe, home to the House of Anvers.
 Housed in a Californian bungalow with lovely garden surrounds, the boutique Belgian chocolate factory had an adjoining cafe.
 My visit happened to coincide with Mothers Day, and the place was packed.
 Next time I’ll make it a week-day so the factory is operational.
 The static displays were fascinating, and I can definitely recommend the product.
 Yes I did taste, but all in the name of research, of course!

 Devonport Lighthouse and Mersey Bluff